Best JavaServer Pages (JSP) Hosting 2018

 In order to use JSP, you will need to use a web host whose servers support Java, Java servlets, and their web containers.
 Luckily, you don’t have to worry about providing these things yourself – there are hosting companies with all of these Java technologies already built into their servers.

-Want to host a JSP-based application?
+Want to Host a JSP-based Application in the Cloud?

 What’s the Difference Between JSP and Java Servlets?

 While JavaServer Pages and Java servlets perform similar functions and are a part of the same Java family, they are not exactly the same.